ETOSPHERES-Labs/etopay-sdk/docs/docs/Dashboard/Dashboard.md

 ## Login using GitHub

 Open the [dashboard](https://etopayapp.etospheres.com) and press the button to login through your [GitHub](https://github.com) account.
-By logging in an using our platform you agree to the [Terms of Service](https://etopayapp.etospheres.com/terms_of_service) and [Privacy Policy](https://etopayapp.etospheres.com/privacy_policy).
+By logging in and using our platform you agree to the [Terms of Service](https://etopayapp.etospheres.com/terms_of_service) and [Privacy Policy](https://etopayapp.etospheres.com/privacy_policy).
 When authorizing the GitHub application, you also agree to that we can access the following information about your account:

 - Your primary email address (even if it is marked as _private_).
 We use this information to communicate important updates and required actions about your projects.